hbhasin/Image-Recognition-with-Deep-Learning/classify/README.md

 python classify_butterfly_image.py --image images/butterfly.jpg --model inception

 ### Disclaimer
 Since these models are specifically trained to classify the ten species listed above it is likely that if an image of a cat, say for example, is used for classification, the models may try to fit the image into one of the ten categories.
-The user is encouraged to provide candidate images that reflect any of these ten species.
+The user is encouraged to provide candidate images that ONLY reflect any of these ten species.
 The Web has a wealth of images available for use to test these models out.